puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Resolution**:

-* On the Unixes does an ifconfig, and returns the first non 127.0.0.0/8 subnetted IP it finds.
+* On the Unixes, does an ifconfig and returns the first non 127.0.0.0/8 subnetted IP it finds.
 * On Windows, it attempts to use the socket library and resolve the machine's hostname via DNS.
 * On LDAP based hosts it tries to use either the win32/resolv library to resolve the hostname to an IP address, or on Unix, it uses the resolv library.
-* As a fall back for undefined systems, it tries to run the "host" command to resolve the machine's hostname using the system DNS.
+* As a fallback for undefined systems, it tries to run the "host" command to resolve the machine's hostname using the system DNS.

 **Caveats**: